Meet the cast of Call the Midwife series 9

 Who’s Mom Mildred?
 Initially described as “a forthright and indefatigable sister from the Order,” Sister Mildred turned Mom Mildred when she was chosen by the nuns as their new Mom Superior (leaving Sister Julienne extraordinarily relieved to flee again to Poplar with out having to tackle the highest job).
 Since arriving again from Hong Kong within the 2018 Christmas particular, Mom Mildred has made sporadic and memorable appearances; she has a giant character and a way of humour, and can also be extraordinarily chatty.

 What else has Miriam Margolyes been in?
-Many individuals will recognise her at the beginning as Professor Sprout from the Harry Potter films – the Professor of Herbology and Head of Hufflepuff Home.
-Miriam Margolyes gained a Bafta for her function in The Age of Innocence (1993), and has additionally starred in Bucket, Miss Fisher’s Homicide Mysteries, Trollied, Rake, and Bottersnikes & Gumbles.
+Many individuals will recognise her in the beginning as Professor Sprout from the Harry Potter motion pictures – the Professor of Herbology and Head of Hufflepuff Home.
+Miriam Margolyes received a Bafta for her position in The Age of Innocence (1993), and has additionally starred in Bucket, Miss Fisher’s Homicide Mysteries, Trollied, Rake, and Bottersnikes & Gumbles.
 She was additionally the Nurse in Romeo Juliet (with Leonardo DiCaprio and Claire Danes).

 Linda Bassett performs Nurse Crane